cecat/CeC-HA-Addons/addons/yamcam3/README.md

 the CSV file **/media/yamcam/yyyy-mm-dd-hh-mm.csv**.
 - **ffmpeg_debug**: Logs all ffmpeg stderr messages, which have no codes nor does ffmpeg differentiate between info and errors - so it's a firehose (coming from all n sources).
-- **exclude_groups**: An optional list of groups to exclude from event detection and logging.
-The *silence* group is quite frequently detected, for instance, and is a bit redundant relative to nothing being reported.
-See **Sounds** below for a list of groups.

 **MQTT configuration variables**